ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

    For CCMC, this is the number of spawnings attempted from each cluster (unless **EXACTSPAWN** is specified).
 Default 1

+**SPAWNPROP**
+   For Amplitude CCMC use NSPAWNINGS as a total number of spawnings, and distribute them according to the Amplitudes of clusters.

 Return Path Monte Carlo options
 -------------------------------